 'Family stimulus checks' from the child tax credit

-Through December, most households with children age 17 and younger are receiving monthly cash payments through a temporary expansion of the child tax credit.
-Households can get a total of up to $1,500 for kids ages 6 to 17, and as much as $1,800 for each child under age 6.
+Through December 2021, most households with children age 17 and younger received monthly cash payments through a temporary expansion of the child tax credit.
+Households got a total of up to $1,500 for kids ages 6 to 17, and as much as $1,800 for each child under 6.

-Some lawmakers and advocates for policies that fight child poverty favor a permanent expansion, but Democrats cut a deal to keep the supersized credit for one more year, a compromise to get the budget support they need with their thin congressional majority.
+Some lawmakers and advocates for policies that fight child poverty favor a permanent expansion of the credit, but Congress has failed to agree to keep it going for even one more year.

 Large pool of untapped rent assistance